-The James Black School of Bladesmithing is located at Historic Washington State Park, 601 Lawrence Street, Washington, Arkansas.
+The James Black School is located at Historic Washington State Park, 601 Lawrence Street, Washington, Arkansas.

 For more information about the UAHT James Black School of Bladesmithing and Historic Trades, call 870-722-8172.